LED Starter Project

 We have now successfully configured our pins and generated the code for it.
 Now it is time to write the logic to link the button and the LED together.

-Begin by opening up the src/main.c file.
+Begin by opening up the Src/main.c file in an editor of your choice.

 When writing code, you will only want to write in specific sections.
 A good rule of thumb is to only put your code in between where it says USER CODE BEGIN and USER CODE END.
-This is necessary because otherwise, the automatic code generation from the Cube IDE will overwrite and delete your code.
+This is necessary because otherwise, the automatic code generation from the CubeMX will overwrite and delete your code.

 image